the-events-calendar/events-gutenberg/readme.txt

 We've made significant rewrites and refactors of our products over the years, but adapting our plugins to fully integrate with the new editor coming in WordPress version 5.0, code-named "Gutenberg" **is the biggest ecosystem change we’ve faced since the introduction of custom post types.**

-This plugin is our first attempt at integrating the Event post type with the Gutenberg editor.
+This plugin allows you to use The Events Calendar with the Gutenberg development plugin's block editor.
 Download this plugin as a .zip and install it on your site like any other plugin, or use the _Using developement Version from GitHub_ steps below.

 [Read more about _Why Gutenberg is Worth the Effort_](https://theeventscalendar.com/going-gutenberg-chapter/)